sitedata/sears_repo/README.md

 - `cp -R example unique-name`
 - build your page content in the file `page-content.php`
 - Update the breadcrumb text in the `index.php` file to something appropriate for the page you are building
-- visit the directory of your page in your browser
+- visit the directory of your page in your browser, e.g., `localhost/example`
 - the processed PHP in the content file will be written out as static HTML to the same directory as the `page-content.php` when the page loads

-### More stuff
+## More stuff
+- the file paths to CSS and images replicates the naming convention used on SearsHometownStores.com.
+Unclear at this time if that's entirely necessary but we're through the looking glass.